Are you having a difficult time drawing hair with graphite pencils?

 Start by lightly sketching out the locks of hair.

-Use a 2H pencil to map out the different sections.
+Use a 2H pencil to map out the different sections of the hair.
 You do not want to draw the lines too dark at this stage.
 Lighter lines will be easier to erase if necessary.

 Study the reference image and look for clumps and locks of hair rather than trying to draw individual pieces of hair.